xavierpena/docs/pages/2017-02-28 __ Custom NuGet Packages.md

 ## Script

-`publish.bat` file.
 It needs those other files in the same folder:

+* `publish.bat`, as shown below
 * `config.nuspec`, as shown above
 * `version.txt`, which contains an integer of the last package verion that you previously published